lampajr/toolscip/packages/clisc/README.md

 ## `clisc init`

-initialize the 'clisci' configuration files, this command MUST be executed in the directory where the user wants to store the project.
+initialize the 'clisc' configuration files, this command MUST be executed in the directory where the user wants to store the project.

 ```
 USAGE